 \paragraph{Interaction Turns} Interaction turns measure how often the system pauses to solicit user input.
-While additional turns may improve alignment, they also increase latency and cognitive load.
-To ensure comparability, we cap interactions at one turn during planning, three during the research loop, and one during generation, enforcing realistic yet flexible interaction budgets.
+Although more turns may improve alignment, they also increase latency and cognitive load.
+To ensure comparability, we cap interactions at one turn during planning, three during the research loop, and one during generation.

-\paragraph{Interaction Tokens} We further assess the volume of information exchanged during interaction along two dimensions: \textbf{question tokens}, representing tokens exposed to the user, and \textbf{response tokens}, representing tokens written by the user.
-Rather than assuming shorter context is always preferable, we treat token usage as a trade-off between informativeness and cognitive cost, reflecting the balance between guidance quality and user effort.
+\paragraph{Interaction Tokens} We further assess the amount of information exchanged through \textbf{question tokens} (tokens exposed to the user) and \textbf{response tokens} (tokens written by the user).
+Rather than treating shorter interactions as universally preferable, we view token usage as a trade-off between informativeness and cognitive cost.

-\paragraph{Summary} Together, these metrics provide a holistic view of interactive deep research, enabling principled comparison of interaction strategies and model behaviors under realistic constraints.